thrivadev/frontend-coding-challenge/NOTES.md

 Improvements that should be made:
+- Keyboard accessibility for choose goals and diets, should follow checkbox logic, space toggles selected
 - Clicking back should show saved state.
 E.g. Going from Diet back to Goals, all selected Goals should still be selected.
 - Name restrictions?
 Don't allow numbers?